danieldiekmeier/stimulus-controller-resolver/README.md

 # Stimulus Controller Resolver

 If you have a lot of Stimulus Controllers that import other modules, the size can really start to add up.
 (I have some Controllers that load [Preact](https://preactjs.com)!)
+Wouldn't it be great if you could load some of your Controllers _lazily_?

-To solve this, I built this Helper Class that allows you to supply a custom resolver function for your Controllers.
+To solve this, I built this Helper Class that allows you to supply a custom (async!) resolver function for your Controllers.
 It is supposed to replace the [`definitionsFromContext` webpack-helper](https://stimulusjs.org/handbook/installing#using-webpack) that just puts _all_ your controllers into your main bundle.

 ## Installation